Ivan-Marquez/go-es-mdb/README.md

 ## Overview

 This project contains services to sync data between MongoDB and ElasticSearch.
-The following list has the all the solution components and their description:
+The following list contains all solution components and their description:

 - `searchService`: this service integrates with ElasticSearch with basic search queries.
 - `updateESService`: this service listens for changes on a MongoDB collection using change streams and updates the ElasticSearch index.
 Whenever an update to ElasticSearch fails, it will store the update on another collection so it can be processed at a later time.